On this page

 - Want to simplify your finances with an all-in-one mortgage and banking account

 - Prefer a flexible alternative to a traditional mortgage

 If you prefer a more traditional mortgage option, check out:Manulife Bank Select

-Let’s look at how Manulife One brings your finances together.
+Let’s look at how Manulife One can help you take control of your finances.